Perogie Day: for all the “one days” we didn’t get

 Perogie day didn’t start out as a tradition just for the sake of it, and it wasn’t a random day that we decided to do it.
 It started as a way to do something meaningful on a day that felt so meaningless.

 Because if there’s anything I don’t believe, it’s that “everything happens for a reason.”
 Losing my mom will never make sense.
-But I do believe you can make meaning.
+But I do believe you can make meaning from it.
 And for me, that’s what this day has become.

 And there are so many reasons why making perogies feels right: